grmarxer/kubernetes/Documentation/Ingress_Resource/Create_an_Ingress_Resource.md

             __Note:__ You can only use one or the other in a Ingress Resource definition, either specify the VIP specifically or use the controller default

+    __Additional Items to note in the example below__

+    - As you add additional backend resources (pools) you can additional monitors specific to that pool by adding additional json blobs below the `virtual-server.f5.com/health` annotation.
+    - When using `host` in your rules (under spec), you link the monitor to the correct backend service (pool) by using the `path` in the health monitor.
+The path in the health monitor links to the backend resource service via the `hostname` and the URL `path`.  example `web1svc.example.com/v2`

     [Link to 3-web-ingress.yaml file ](https://github.com/grmarxer/kubernetes/blob/master/Documentation/Ingress_Resource/yaml-files/3-web-ingress.yaml)
     <br/>